Brausen42/ProjectEuler/README.md

 # ProjectEuler
-Repository for work on Project Euler problems
+Repository for work on Project Euler problems found on projecteuler.net